Europe’s Software Challenge — and how to overcome it

 Is it true that US startups get more money and are encouraged to take bigger risks than European ones?
 How does this affect software?

-Reliance on US Capital
+Reliance on US capital

 Venture Capital Snapshot: US vs. Europe